Morpheus-An/marslab.github.io.dev/README.md

   plugin: sources.py
   file: sources.yaml
 ```
 Also, add your paper to the `_data/sources.yaml` file.
-The data should be aligned with which written in `_data/citations.yaml`.The format is as follows:
+The data should be aligned with which written in `_data/citations.yaml`.
+The format is as follows:
 ```yaml
 - id: #doi#
   publisher: #Conference/Journal#